whooof/brewsty/IMPROVEMENT_PLAN.md

   - Filtering
   - Cleanup operations
   - Search functionality
-- ✅ **Should be:** `BrustyApp` only coordinates, delegates to specialized components
+- ✅ **Should be:** `BrewstyApp` only coordinates, delegates to specialized components

 #### Open/Closed Principle:
-- ❌ Adding new tabs requires modifying `BrustyApp`
+- ❌ Adding new tabs requires modifying `BrewstyApp`
 - ✅ **Should use:** Tab trait/registry pattern

 #### Dependency Inversion: